CambridgeSemiticsLab/BH_time_collocations/analysis/readme.md

 # Analysis of Hebrew Time Adverbial Collocations

 This directory contains the primary analysis notebooks and scripts for the project.
-These notebooks primarily rely on the data produced in the [data directory](../data/production).
+These notebooks mainly rely on the data produced in the [data directory](../data/production).
 There is not a satisfying, clear line between "analysis" and "data production," since the two both feed into each other in a constant loop of exploration, discovery, and refinement.
 But, generally, the data production stage comes first and feeds into the analysis.
 Subsequent analyses must then be integrated into a satisfying description of the data production, so that the insights are not missed along the way.

 ## Contents